rahul-srivastava-codes/DSA/5) Recursion.md

+(1) If you get stuck, remember i also got stuck and now i have good rank on leetcode.
+(2) If its easy for you congrats you smart boy, honestly i was dumb at your level.
+<b> But i believed level sbke niklenge </b>
+3) once done bro rest of dsa is done quickly, just twice time it takes to get over trees , graph and other stuff

+Example -> print hello world five time
+1) Using for loop
+2) using while/do while loop
+3)Its new guess it looping function over function

+(* Note: When function stops running, it is removed from stack so , stack memory is freed up.
+Now since memory is freed,and also return to program from where it started. *) i am still thinking about example, visit playlist at 16.13 as you thought it can print  1 2 3 4 5 or 5 4 3 2 1

-If you get stuck, remember i also got stuck and i now i have food rank on leetcode. space complexity is not constant and space efficicent due to call of functions Helpful in bigger problem into small problems.
+ Recursion is writing the same function again and again with body also refering to same content. space complexity is not constant and space efficicent due to call of functions Helpful in bigger problem into small problems.